-The following delivery options are available for the Education and Care First Aid Full Course
+The following delivery options are available for the Provide First Aid Course

-- Full flexible delivery – One full day of training (8 hours) plus a question and answer workbook (in hardcopy format or online quiz) to be completed independently prior to the day of practical training.
+- Full flexible delivery: One full day of training (8 hours) plus a question and answer workbook (available online or in hardcopy format) to be completed independently prior to the day of practical training.

 This course is assessed through demonstration, presentation and application of all elements of competency in the workplace.
 Participants will be required to complete activities that may include role-plays, oral and written questioning, practical demonstrations and performing scenarios.